-Any contract which is made between you or the persons referred to above (or a body in which you or they have a beneficial interest) and the Board (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
-4. LAND ny beneficial interest in land which is within the area of the Cotswolds AONB (N.B. this ncludes your home - whether you own it or rent it - and any other land or building that you, or he persons referred to above, own or receive rent from).
-5. LICENCES Any licence (held alone or jointly with others) to occupy land in the area of the Cotswolds AONB for a month or longer.
-6. CORPORATE TENANCIES Any tenancy where, to your knowledge, the landlord is the Board and the tenant is a body in which you, or the persons referred to above, has a beneficial interest.
-7. SECURITIES Any beneficial interest in securities of a body where:
+Any contract which is made between you or the persons referred to above (or a you or they have a beneficial interest) and the Board (a) under which goods or s be provided or works are to be executed; and (b) which has not been fully discharge. ervices are to 4.
+LAND Any beneficial interest in land which is within the area of the Cotswolds AONB (I includes your home - whether you own it or rent it - and any other land or build the persons referred to above, own or receive rent from).
+5. LICENCES Any licence (held alone or jointly with others) to occupy land in the area of the C for a month or longer. otswolds AONB 6.
+CORPORATE TENANCIES Any tenancy where, to your knowledge, the landlord is the Board and the tenant which you, or the persons referred to above, has a beneficial interest. t is a body in 7.
+SECURITIES

+Any beneficial interest in securities of a body where:

-(a) that body, to your knowledge, has a place of business or land in the area of the Cotswolds
+- (a) that body, to your knowledge, has a place of business or land in the area of the Cotswolds AONB; and - (b) either:-

-(i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which you, or the persons referred to above, has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+(i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii)if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which you, or the persons referred to above, has a beneficial interest exceeds one hundredth of the total issued share capital of that class.